OTHER SERVICES

 Thanksgiving Food Distribution

-With the pandemic we have changed the way we are providing food for Thanksgiving.
-In the past we have provided a complete meal.
-We are now asking clients to do their own shopping.
-They will be provided a gift card to purchase their turkey at one of our local supermarkets and coupons to purchase other items for their meal.
-Clients who are receiving a delivery will be provided a complete Thanksgiving Food Basket.
+Our Thanksgiving Food Distribution has changed.
+Instead of providing a complete meal we are asking our guests to do their own shopping.
+They are provided a gift card to purchase their own turkey at one of our local supermarkets and coupons to purchase other items for their meal.
+Guests who receive a home delivery will be provided with a Thanksgiving Food Basket.